 Facelift scars are well-hidden and usually heal to resemble fine lines that are barely visible.
 Plus, as incisions are concealed within the hairline and along the natural contours of the ears, any post-surgical scarring is typically inconspicuous.
 The scars will be red at first, but they should soften and fade over the course of one year until they reach their final appearance.
 Following proper wound care measures according to Dr. Bottger’s recovery instructions can encourage optimal healing of your incisions and maximize the likelihood of a discreet scar appearance.

 How Much Does a Facelift Cost?

-The average cost of a facelift is approximately $11,500, and depends on a patient’s needs and aesthetic goals.
+The average cost of a facelift starts at $15,840, and depends on a patient’s needs and aesthetic goals.
 The details of your treatment plan will ultimately determine the price of a facelift.
 Factors that usually influence the cost of surgery include:

 - The surgical technique used

 - Whether you are undergoing a full facelift or mini facelift

 - Fees for the surgical facility, anesthesia, post-operative care, and other associated expenses

 - The complexity of the procedure

 Once Dr. Bottger is able to assess your needs in a consultation, a member of our team will provide a personalized cost estimate of your facelift expenses.
 To help ensure the benefits of aesthetic enhancement are available to all who desire it, our practice works with one of the most trusted plastic surgery financing companies in the nation.
 CareCredit® offers qualified applicants a range of payment plans with low monthly installments and low- to no-interest options, giving approved patients the opportunity to undergo their desired treatment while suiting their budgetary concerns.
 If you have any questions about the cost of a facelift, please contact our practice for more information.

 Combining a Facelift With Other Cosmetic Procedures